OA and Multilateral Development Finance

 3.2 Natural capital in project appraisal

 The appraisal of development projects traditionally relies on cost-benefit analysis (CBA) to assess whether expected benefits exceed expected costs over the project lifetime.
-The SEEA Ecosystem Accounting (SEEA EA) framework, adopted as an international statistical standard in 2024, provides guidance on how ecosystem service values can be systematically incorporated into such analyses[5].
-Detailed guidance on valuation methods is provided in TG-1.9 OA and Natural Capital Valuation.
+The SEEA Ecosystem Accounting (SEEA EA) framework, adopted as an international statistical standard in 2021, provides guidance on how ecosystem service values can be systematically incorporated into such analyses[5].
+Detailed guidance on valuation methods is provided in TG-1.9 Safe Usage of Monetary Valuation.

 A common focus in project appraisal is cost-benefit analysis, "entailing the measurement of the expected effects, both positive and negative, of a particular project, activity or policy change.
 This type of analysis, when undertaken in the context of decision-making in the public sphere, requires a comparison of the wider social costs and benefits of a given project, activity, or policy"[6].
 Ocean Accounts provide baseline data on ecosystem condition and ecosystem service flows that can inform these comparisons.

 The SEEA EA distinguishes between exchange values used in accounting (reflecting market prices or equivalent transaction values) and welfare values used in traditional cost-benefit analysis (reflecting total willingness to pay including consumer surplus).
+These two value concepts serve different purposes in development finance, and practitioners should be clear about which they are using and why.
 Both types of value have roles in development finance:

 In practice, practitioners preparing MDB project submissions should use welfare values as the primary basis for project-level cost-benefit analysis, consistent with standard MDB appraisal methodology, while referencing exchange values from the ecosystem accounts to establish the baseline asset stocks and service flows from which welfare-based assessments are conducted.
 The SEEA EA notes that "data from the ecosystem accounts can provide inputs to [externality] assessments through its recording of changes in ecosystem condition and changes in ecosystem services flows that arise as a result of a particular activity"[7].
 This complementary use of both value concepts ensures that project documentation is grounded in the accounting framework while meeting MDB appraisal requirements.